 Many people facing debt problems have Guarantor Loans as they can be easier to get than other forms of credit.
-Put simply, someone else (the guarantor) would make the repayments if you could not.
-But how is a Guarantor Loan treated in an IVA?
+But if you struggle to repay the loan can it be written off with an IVA?

 Jump to article contents: